FireDiscordBot/docs/README.md

 Picture this: Someone just sent you a super cool YouTube video link but when you go to it, it's a premiere that you need to wait for.
 BORING!

-Now, you can have Fire remind you that the premiere is happening with a choice of times ranging from the premiere time (I believe this is when the countdown on YouTube starts) or 5/15/30 minutes beforehand from right inside Discord
+Now, you can have Fire remind you that the premiere is happening with a choice of times ranging from the premiere time (i.e. when the countdown starts, same time as listed on YouTube)) or 5/15/30 minutes beforehand from right inside Discord

 ![](.gitbook/assets/reminders-youtube-premiere.png)

 {% hint style="info" %}
-This also works for scheduled livestreams, but it will still show as a premiere in the dropdown as they can't be differentiated (plus premieres are more common anyways)
+This also works for scheduled livestreams, but it will still show as a premiere in the dropdown as they can't be differentiated (plus, premieres are more common anyways)
 {% endhint %}

 ### Improved YouTube filtering